Which Form to Report Income—W-2 or a 1099-MISC?

 - Taxable income for the employee and how much federal income tax has been withheld from the employee's paycheck.

-- Social Security and Medicare income and FICA taxes (on this Social Security and Medicare income) withheld from the employee's paycheck.
+- Social Security and Medicare income and FICA taxes (on this Social Security and Medicare income) and the amount of this income that has been withheld from the employee's paycheck.

-- State income and state income taxes withheld from the employee's paycheck.
+- State income and state income taxes, and the amount withheld from the employee's paycheck

-Form 1099-MISC is given to individuals and business working for your business who are not employees, but only if you have paid them $600 or more during the tax year.
-The form includes the total payments you have made to this person.
-It may include backup withholding if that is required.
-Normally, no income tax or self-employment tax (for Social Security/Medicare) is withheld from these workers, so it's not shown on the 1099-MISC form.
+Form 1099-MISC is given to individuals and businesses working for your company who are not employees, but only if you have paid them $600 or more during the tax year.
+The form includes the total payments you have made to this person or business during the year.

-The 1099-MISC must be given to an individual person or a business (like a limited liability company (LLC).
+- To a business (like a limited liability company (LLC), sole proprietorship, or partnership.
 But corporations, including S corporations, usually do not receive a 1099-MISC.

-This article on who must receive a 1099-MISC might be helpful to you in sorting out who to give this form to.
+This article on who must receive a 1099-MISC might be helpful to you in sorting out whether a specific non-employee should receive this report.

 How the IRS Classifies Workers